Learning culture by: Tristan Kromer

 Let us know how your team measures leadership.
 Complete this 1 minute survey and we’ll share the results with you!

-- As managers, our goal is to help our teammates move up and to the right, a place of higher clarity and higher capability.
+- As managers, our goal is to help our teammates move up and to the right, a place of higher clarity and higher capability (learning culture).

 - Keep your finger on the pulse of each teammate’s trajectory by scheduling regular face-to-face check-ins.